 When is the Vertical Sleeve bariatric surgery performed in long island?

 Vertical Sleeve surgery is performed for one reason, which is to help the patient lose weight.
 However, it can have benefits that reach far beyond the apparent lifestyle improvements that come with weight loss.
-This bariatric surgery is performed in Long Island and around the US by specialized clinics such as LI Obesity Surgery for the following reasons apart from the obvious weight loss goals:
+This bariatric surgery is performed in Long Island and around the US by specialized clinics such as LI Obesity Surgery for the following reasons apart from the obvious Healthy Weight Loss Per Week goals:

 - Bringing down high cholesterol levels